Skip to main content

 SET_NULL

 Set the foreign key of the disassociated child object to null.
-The prerequisite is that the many-to-one associated propety of the child object is nullable; otherwise, attempting this configuration will lead to an exception.
+The prerequisite is that the many-to-one associated property of the child object is nullable; otherwise, attempting this configuration will lead to an exception.

 DELETEDelete the disassociated child objects.